alexander-jiang/halite3_bot/journal.md

   another dropoff option to avoid overcrowding the shipyard.
   - how quickly is the cost recovered over time?
 - Visualization of ship statistics:
-  - Still need to account for inspired halite collection to have accurate stats
+  - ~~Still need to account for inspired halite collection to have accurate stats~~
+    - should refactor code to avoid duplicated "inspire"-checking code
-  - Can use these to determine when to stop spawning ships (i.e. how many turns does it take for a ship to dropoff >1k halite?)
+  - ~~Can use these to determine when to stop spawning ships (i.e. how many turns does it take for a ship to dropoff >1k halite?)~~
   - for fun but also could help evaluate bots and debug issues

 ## Notes
+### 12/17/2018
+- Working on v4.1:
+  - evasive movement (avoid enemy if possible, otherwise stay still) when returning (probabilistic for all ships, based on the ship's halite amount or the halite at ship's position, depending on what the ship's planned move was)
+    - remaining collisions are attributable to poor target selection or having too high of a return threshold (when the board is mostly empty, should risk less halite in collisions)
+  - reworked targeting: only choose among local maxima, and weight the cell by halite amount and distance to the cell (trying to approximate how many turns it will take to travel there and back).
+As a result, v4.1 seems to perform better than v4 in early game (gets early ships faster).
+  - Still doesn't reassign ship targets until the ship reaches target and collects enough (so ship collisions that produce high-halite squares are often overlooked by nearby ships)
+  - still doesn't use dropoffs (extremely helpful when collecting from a collision square as the ship won't be able to carry the full amount and will have to pay a higher cost to leave the collision square, as well as potentially allowing nearby enemies to grab it)

 ### 12/16/2018
 - Submitted bot v4: it wins against v3.1 pretty consistently, though it wins by a larger margin when the halite density isn't high around the shipyards (i.e. in layouts where v3.1 struggles)
   - ship recall is more consistent
   - targeting is slightly improved
+  - increased max return threshold to 900 halite (from 500 halite in v3.1)
   - better able to escape softlock with friendly and enemy ships
   - added "inspire" mechanic
   - added more sophisticated ship-spawn decision: track the breakeven ages of